- Joined

 next up will be cultivars: Cherry Pie, California Orange Sherbet, and Gassy Cream Cake all from Redbeard and then Candy Store from Ethos and Amherst Sour Diesel from Humbolt and Sun of a Peach from Anesia seeds.

-There should b a medal for light bleaching..got it for the first time this grow..I’m proud as punchi got a couple clients that treat me like that, they think i know everything... the secret is they just happen to ask questions about stuff i know about.
+i got a couple clients that treat me like that, they think i know everything... the secret is they just happen to ask questions about stuff i know about. :D

 .